miraalibek/NYU_IDM_IntroToWeb/README.md

 <h1>Welcome to Intro to Web Development</h1>
 <p>Welcome to the course!
-This repository contains the materials you will need throughout the class.</p>
+This repository contains the materials you will need throughout the class.
+As we progress through the course, I will add files to the class folders.
+For now, some of them are empty, so all of us can keep the same pace.</p>

 <p>You can see the <strong>syllabus</strong> here:<br>
 <a href=""Syllabus_IntroToWebDev.pdf>Syllabus_IntroToWebDev.pdf</a></p>